Drag and drop functionality is a cornerstone of modern, intuitive web applications. For developers using React, the react-beautiful-dnd

 If draggable items get stuck or are misplaced when dragged, this could be due to incorrect styling or issues with the surrounding CSS.
 Ensure that your styling does not interfere with the library's positioning logic.

-Alternatives to React Beautiful DnD
+Alternatives to React Beautiful DnD in 2025

 Conclusion